In every street of the bustling capital you can find a restaurant with the famous national dish Cozido à Portuguesa on its daily menu.

 Tasca do Tretas

-Wednesdays are Cozido à Portuguesa day at A Tasca do Tretas, which has nothing “tretas” about it, but everything “tasca” about it, from the service to the typical space: tables on one side, counter on the other… and coffee with a smell for €0.70.
+Wednesdays are Cozido à Portuguesa day at A Tasca do Tretas, which has nothing “tretas” about it, but has everything “tasca” about it, from the service to the typical space: tables on one side, counter on the other… and coffee with a smell for €0.70.

 No, we haven’t tried it yet, because we went there on a Sunday, but when we were talking to the owner we quickly realized that the guests at the tables next to us were nodding “yes”, which can only validate that this will also be a good proposal for a stew.